Discovering Data Structures: Nearest Neighbor Search and Beyond: Abstract

 \section{Abstract}

-We propose a general framework for end-to-end learning of data structures.
-Our framework adapts to the underlying data distribution and provides fine-grained control over query and space complexity.
+We explore if it is possible to learn data structures end-to-end with neural networks, with a focus on the problem of nearest-neighbor (NN) search.
+To answer this question, we introduce a framework for data structure discovery which adapts to the underlying data distribution and provides fine-grained control over query and space complexity.
 Crucially, the data structure is learned from scratch, and does not require careful initialization or seeding with candidate data structures.
-We first apply this framework to the problem of nearest neighbor search.
 In several settings, we are able to reverse-engineer the learned data structures and query algorithms.
 For 1D nearest neighbor search, the model discovers optimal distribution (in)dependent algorithms such as binary search and variants of interpolation search.
 In higher dimensions, the model learns solutions that resemble k-d trees in some regimes, while in others, elements of locality-sensitive hashing emerge.
-Additionally, the model learns useful representations of high-dimensional data and exploits them to design effective data structures.
-We also adapt our framework to the problem of estimating frequencies over a data stream, and believe it could be a powerful discovery tool for new problems.
+Additionally, the model learns useful representations of high-dimensional data such as images and exploits them to design effective data structures.
+Beyond NN search, we believe the framework could be a powerful tool for data structure discovery for other problems, and adapt it to the problem of estimating frequencies over a data stream.
+To encourage future work in this direction, we conclude with a discussion on some of the opportunities and remaining challenges of learning data structures end-to-end.\footnote{Our code is available at: \url{https://github.com/omar-s1/data_structure_discovery}}